LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 `-n`: The number of requests that are executed

-`-c`: Number of requests to perform in parallel.
+`-c`: The number of requests to perform in parallel.

 `-k`: Enable the HTTP KeepAlive feature, i.e., perform multiple requests within one HTTP session.